 Worksafe Victoria has specific advice for Victorian businesses on their obligations in regards to COVID-19 and has also produced a comprehensive guide for businesses on preparing for a pandemic.

-Worksafe Victoria has also put together a comprehensive guide about face-covering requirements for workplaces, which came into effect for businesses operating within metropolitan Melbourne and Mitchell Shire on 23 July.
+Worksafe Victoria has also put together a comprehensive guide about face-covering requirements for workplaces, which came into effect for businesses operating within metropolitan Melbourne and Mitchell Shire on 23 July, and the rest of Victoria at 11.59 pm August.

 The Victorian Department of Health and Human Services (DHHS) has put together a page of advice for businesses including practical cleaning and disinfecting advice for construction sites, and guidance on personal protective equipment.